Does the menopause cause memory loss?

 Neurons are involved in memory making and brain communication, so if these cells don’t get enough fuel they might not work as well.
 On top of these hormonal changes, you may find you don’t sleep as well during the menopause because of your night sweats and other symptoms.
 This may also affect your memory and concentration levels.

-The good news is that many women find their symptoms of memory loss improve after the menopause, once their hormone levels stop changing so much.
+The good news is that many women find their memory loss symptoms improve after the menopause, once their hormone levels stop changing as much.

-It you are having issues with your memory it is a good idea to see your doctor to rule out any other conditions.
-If they think that the menopause could be the cause, then there are lots you can do to try to improve your concentration and memory.
-The following are some changes you can make.
+It you’re having issues with your memory it is a good idea to see your doctor to rule out any other conditions.
+If they think that the menopause could be the cause, then there is lots you can do to try to improve your concentration and memory.
+You could consider the following:

-Sleep loss can worsen your memory even if you aren’t having menopausal symptoms.
-So, it is important to take extra steps to sleep well at this stage of life.
-Keeping your bedroom cool with a fan nearby may help you with night sweats.
-Studies have also shown that regular yoga or relaxation can lessen symptoms of menopause, helping you to sleep better.
+- 1. Getting more rest.
+Poor sleep can impact your memory even if you aren’t having menopausal symptoms.
+So, it’s important to take extra steps to sleep well at this stage of life.
+Keeping your bedroom cool with a fan nearby can help with night sweats.
+Studies have also shown that regular yoga or relaxation can improve menopause symptoms, which may improve your sleep.

+- 2. Eating better.
 Your mind can benefit from a healthy diet as much as your body.
 Aim to include lots of brightly coloured fruits and vegetables such as berries and beetroot.
-Reducing alcohol can lessen menopausal symptoms too.
-It’s also important to eat plenty of wholegrains, and omega 3 fatty acids as these are part of the Mediterranean diet.
-The Mediterranean diet has been repeatedly shown to improve cognitive function in older adults.
+Reducing alcohol can improve menopausal symptoms too.
+It’s also important to eat plenty of wholegrains, and foods containing omega 3 fatty acids.
+Both of these have been shown to improve cognitive function in older adults.

-Moving your body helps to bring fresh blood and oxygen to your brain which can help you to feel alert.
+- 3. Exercise your body and your brain.
+Moving your body helps to bring fresh blood and oxygen to your brain which can help you feel alert.
 Try a mixture of cardio and resistance style exercises to keep you moving.
 Exercising your brain is also important as this can help you to overcome some of the symptoms of memory loss caused by the menopause.
-Consider learning a new language on a free app, reading more and spending time talking to friends and family.
+Consider learning a new language, reading more and spending time talking to friends and family.

-If menopausal memory loss is making your life hard, then HRT (Hormone Replacement Therapy) may be an option to consider.
-A doctor will be able to work out which dose and type is right for you – as everybody is different.
+If menopausal memory loss is impacting you, then HRT (Hormone Replacement Therapy) may be an option to consider.
+A doctor will be able to work out which dose and type of HRT is right for you – as everyone is different.

-HRT can help to stabilise the hormonal changes you have at menopause, which can help you with symptoms of brain fog.
-HRT can also reduce the symptoms of menopause that can interfere with your sleep.
-This means you are more likely to get the rest you need for good concentration and memory.
+HRT can help to stabilise the hormonal changes you have at menopause, which can help with the symptoms of brain fog.
+HRT can also reduce other menopause symptoms that can interfere with your sleep.
+This means you’re more likely to get the rest you need for good concentration and memory.

 In the past there was a lot of stigma and fear around the use of HRT.
 Now there is more awareness about its benefits.
-HRT has given many women more control over their menopausal symptoms.
-So don’t hesitate to speak to your doctor about HRT to see if it is suitable for you.
+HRT has given many people more control over their menopause symptoms.
+So don’t hesitate to speak to your doctor about HRT to see if it’s suitable for you.

 If you’re experiencing menopause symptoms, you don’t have to face them alone.
 With a Bupa Menopause Plan, you can discuss symptoms with a specially trained GP, get a personalised care plan based around your needs with access to 24/7 support via Anytime HealthLine.